Skip to main content

 Profile

-Matthew is completing his PhD in Political Science at Queen Mary University of London supervised by Professor Patrick Diamond and Professor Ray Kiely.
-His thesis focuses on the Labour Party’s economic policy using original 58 elite interviews with key economic advisors and politicians from the New Labour, Miliband, Corbyn and Starmer economic projects.
-Matthew’s research combines historical and discursive new institutionalism to examine how British governments can create economic institutional change in order to transform Britain’s liberal market variety of capitalism.
+Matthew Lloyd is completing his PhD in Political Science at Queen Mary University of London, supervised by Professor Patrick Diamond and Professor Ray Kiely.
+His thesis examines the Labour Party’s economic policy through 58 elite interviews with key economic advisors and politicians from the New Labour, Miliband, Corbyn, and Starmer periods.
+His research applies historical and discursive institutionalism to explore how British governments can create economic institutional change to transform the UK’s liberal market variety of capitalism.

-Matthew completed his undergraduate degree in Political Science at the University of Birmingham completing his dissertation focusing on the UK Labour Party’s 2015 electoral defeat, supervised by Professor Colin Thain.
-He then went on to study a Masters at King’s College London in International Political Economy completing his dissertation on the UK Labour Party’s economic policy 2007-2017, supervised by Dr Isabelle Hertner.
+He holds a BA in Political Science from the University of Birmingham, where his dissertation focused on the UK Labour Party’s 2015 electoral defeat (supervised by Professor Colin Thain).
+He completed an MA in International Political Economy at King’s College London, writing his dissertation on Labour’s economic policy from 2007 to 2017 under the supervision of Dr Isabelle Hertner.

 Back to top